danstis/ado-asana-sync/README.md

 1. Delete synced tag from Asana workspace and from appdata.json file and ensure it is re-created and assigned to all synced tasks.
 1. Mark Asana task as complete and ensure it is re-opened.
 1. Mark ADO task as complete and ensure it is marked as complete in Asana.
+1. Re-open ADO task and ensure it is re-opened in Asana.

 ### Reference